 Atkinson invited Steve Capps plus Apple legends Andy Hertzfeld, Susan Kare, and Marc Porat to his home for a meeting on March 11, 1990.
 It was to discuss a way of keeping Newton going and, significantly, he also invited John Sculley.

-Three years before in his book "Odyssey: Pepsi to Apple," Scullley enthused about what he called the Knowledge Navigator.
+Three years before in his now out of print book "Odyssey: Pepsi to Apple," Scullley enthused about what he called the Knowledge Navigator.
 "Individuals could use it drive through libraries, museums, databases or institutional archives through various windows and menus opening galleries, stacks and more," he wrote.

-Sculley had gone a bit crazy for this idea, having Apple produce promotional videos for it.
+Sculley went a bit crazy for this idea, having Apple produce promotional videos for it.

-Yet at that meeting in Atkinson's home, reportedly he just didn't get it.
+Yet at that first meeting in Atkinson's home, reportedly he just didn't get it.

 With the exception of Steve Sakoman's departure, the Newton team then began to return to normal.
 The Board approved the idea, Sculley gave Newton his official and full backing, and then he appointed Larry Tesler to run it in May 1990.
-There was just one key thing: Newton must go on sale on April 2, 1992 and it must cost $1,500 ($3,048 today).
+There were just two things he mandated: Newton must go on sale on April 2, 1992 and it must cost $1,500 ($3,048 today).

 This is where it gets odd